DallanQ/7_wonders_duel/QA.md

 This is not the same as collecting six unique sciences.
 On the green science cards you will find various symbols.
 There are seven different symbols.
 If you collect 6 unique science symbols from these green cards you win automatically.

 There is overlap between the two with the Law progress token.
-This counts as a science if you collect i
+This counts as a science if you collect it

 [yellow-buildings-which-give-gold-for-cards-of-spec](https://boardgamegeek.com/thread/2717414/yellow-buildings-which-give-gold-for-cards-of-spec)

 >If I build a yellow building which gives me gold for each building of a specific color, in this example also yellow, does the new building count as well?

+Yes.
 See the card guide on page 15.
-Quote:This card is worth 1 coin for each yellow card (including itself) in your city at the time it is constructed.
+Quote: This card is worth 1 coin for each yellow card (including itself) in your city at the time it is constructed.

 [yellow-cards-providing-resources](https://boardgamegeek.com/thread/2524677/yellow-cards-providing-resources)

->Yellow cards - If a resource is at the top of a yellow card, it is producing that resource and if it is a resource with a coin value of 1 next to it, it changes the trading rules but does not produce that resource?
-Yes?
-No?

-Yes.
-It is like a "Members Reward" card and means you can buy the needed resource for a buck each, instead of two+ bucks.
+> I understand that a yellow card with wood / brick / stone symbols at the top provide wood OR a brick OR a stone, etc. but can they be used for buying wonders and if so, do you have to discard them (or stash under the wonder) as you'd discard a gray or brown card?

+You are correct that they provide 1 resource of the available choices.

+However, I get the feeling you are misunderstanding how building a wonder works.

+You only use one card to build a wonder - the ONE card you just drafted and are placing under.
+This card has never been built and thus what is on there doesn't matter.

+However, you can only do this if your other cards provide enough resources (or if you're willing to pay).
+These cards are NOT discarded.
+They are not a single resource, they are a "supply" of resources, so they aren't used up.

 [does-stonehenge-replace-pyramids-or-do-they-coexis](https://boardgamegeek.com/thread/1818084/does-stonehenge-replace-pyramids-or-do-they-coexis)